xaratustrah/curve-fitting/README.md

 # curve-fitting
-Fitting a curve to experimental data in python using Numpy and Scipy
+Fitting a curve to experimental data in python using Numpy and Scipy.
+Data are typical from detector experiments.